-Reasons for creating Special Purpose Vehicle
+Reasons for Creating Special Purpose Vehicles

 The special purpose vehicles are created primarily to raise funds from the capital markets.
-The special purpose vehicles protect the parent company with the negative impacts that generally result from undertaking a new project for facilitating business growth.
-Additionally, the entity so formed is independent in nature and shares no financial risks of the parent company with the possible case of bankruptcy looming over the parent entity itself.
+The special purpose vehicles protect the parent company from the negative impacts that generally result from undertaking a new project for facilitating business growth.
+Additionally, the entity so formed is independent in nature and shares no financial risks of the parent company, with the possible case of bankruptcy looming over the parent entity itself.

-Importance and Uses of SPV
+Importance and Uses of Special Purpose Vehicle

-- The special purpose vehicle becomes important when undertaking high impact projects.
+- The special purpose vehicle becomes important when undertaking high-impact projects.
 Such projects could be infrastructure projects or business impact projects.

 SPV vs Joint Venture